 Effectiveness: Many studies have shown that GCE may promote weight loss.
-The first study that is often quoted is by Vinson, and it was a double-blind placebo trial that looked at using GCE in overweight patients.
+The first study that is often quoted is by Vinson and it was a double blind placebo trial that looks at using GCE in overweight patients.
 At first glance, it would appear that GCE was effective at preventing obesity and possibly at losing weight.
 Since being published, the article has been retracted.
-It should no longer be used as evidence.
-Another study looks at chlorogenic acid-supplemented coffee and its effect on weight loss and glucose levels.
+It should not longer be used as evidence.
+Another study look at chorogenic acid supplemented coffee and its effect on weight loss and glucose levels.
 The researchers found that the group lost 5.4 kgs in the test group versus 1.7 Kgs in the control group.
-They concluded that chlorogenic acid-enriched coffee appears to significantly reduce the absorption and utilization of glucose from the diet.
-A meta-analysis review concluded that GCE might assist in weight loss, but more research is needed.
+They concluded that chlorogenic acid enriched coffee appears to have a significant reduce the absorption and utilization of glucose from the diet.
+A meta-analysis review concluded that GCE might assist in weight loss but more research is needed.

 Another interesting study shows that GCE increased lipid release and fat loss in patients with chlorogenic acids.
 That study was paid for by a supplement company that produces a GCE supplement It is interesting and could use further research.

-A website review that taught the benefit of GCE includes claims that it might help with blood pressure, obesity, dementia, type 2 diabetes, and Alzheimer’s.
+A review of website that taught benefit of GCE include claims that it might help with blood pressure, obesity, dementia, diabetes type 2, and Alzheimer’s.
 A review by Web MD, concluded that although there might be evidence to suggest that it might be helpful for weight loss and blood pressure, there is insufficient evidence to support such claims.
 Clearly, more research is needed.

 Side effects: The following list is in alphabetical order.
-It is a pretty scary list. * denotes a more common side effect.
+It is a pressure scary list. * denotes a more common side effect.